The village of Jordans lies on the south-eastern edge of the Chiltern Hills between Beaconsfield and Chalfont St Giles.

 The Club’s first season of concerts was given in the summer of 1944 and included performances by the Griller and Menges Quartets and by Peter Pears and Benjamin Britten.
 This was to be the first of over seventy seasons of summer concerts by many of the finest national and international artists, not a few of whom returned several times.

-Pianists of the standing of Clifford Curzon, Rosalyn Tureck, John Ogdon, Imogen Cooper and Paul Lewis come to mind as do such string players as Yehudi Menuhin, Josef Suk, Jaqueline du Pré, Steven Isserlis and Julian Bream.
-Leading wind-players heard here include Leon Goosens and Denis Brain while singers have included the two Elisabeths, Schumann and Schwarzkopf, - though not on the same evening! – Irmgard Seefried and Janet Baker.
+Pianists of the standing of Clifford Curzon, Rosalyn Tureck, John Ogdon, Imogen Cooper, Angela Hewitt, Paul Lewis and Stephen Hough come to mind as do such string players as Yehudi Menuhin, Josef Suk, Jaqueline du Pré, Steven Isserlis and Julian Bream.
+Leading wind-players heard here include Leon Goosens, Denis Brain and more recently Michael Collins while singers have included the two Elisabeths, Schumann and Schwarzkopf, - though not on the same evening! – Irmgard Seefried and Janet Baker.
 In addition to the Jacques Orchestra, outstanding ensembles have included the Morley College Choir conducted by Michael Tippett, the Stuttgart Chamber Orchestra, London Winds, the Wind Ensemble of the Chamber Orchestra of Europe, the Czech Nonet (the longest-established chamber ensemble in the world) and the Guarneri Piano Trio of Prague.

 Two dates stand out in particular.
-In 1949, Pierre Fournier and Francis Poulenc, who had already appeared here twice as piano accompanist to Pierre Bernac, gave the first public performance in this country of Poulenc’s Cello Sonata.
+In 1949, Pierre Fournier and Francis Poulenc, who had already appeared here twice as piano accompanist to Pierre Bernac, gave the first public performance in this country of Poulenc’s Cello Sonata, a performance of which was reprised in 2018 by Sheku and Isata Kanneh-Mason.
 The Club has always made a point of engaging promising young musicians but none was surely more promising than the 20-year-old Simon Rattle who conducted a performance of Walton’s Façade in 1975.

 The concerts have until recently taken place in the 17th century Mayflower Barn, thought by many to have been built with timbers salvaged from the ship that carried the Pilgrim Fathers to the New World.
 Indeed, the summer season was originally chosen for the concerts because the wooden construction of the Barn meant that the building could not be heated.
 During these months the Barn and its grounds have proved an idyllic setting for music-making.